Battle of Austerlitz: Preliminary moves

 In August 1805, Napoleon, Emperor of the French since December of the previous year, turned his sights from the English Channel to the Rhine to deal with the new Austrian and Russian threats.
 On 25 September after a feverish march in great secrecy, 200,000 French troops began to cross the Rhine on a front of 260 km.
 Mack had gathered the greater part of the Austrian army at the fortress of Ulm in Swabia.

-Napoleon swung his forces southward in a wheeling movement that put the French at the Austrian rear, while cavalry attacks were launched through the Black Forest, keeping the Austrians at bay.
-The Ulm Maneuver was well-executed and on 20 October, 23,000 Austrian troops surrendered at Ulm, bringing the number of Austrian prisoners of the campaign to 60,000.
-Although this spectacular victory was soured by the defeat of the Franco-Spanish fleet at the Battle of Trafalgar the following day, French success on land continued as Vienna fell in November.
+Napoleon swung his forces southward in a wheeling movement that put the French at the Austrian rear while launching cavalry attacks through the Black Forest, which kept the Austrians at bay.
+The Ulm Maneuver was well-executed, and on 20 October, 23,000 Austrian troops surrendered at Ulm, bringing the number of Austrian prisoners of the campaign to 60,000.
+Although this spectacular victory was soured by the defeat of a Franco-Spanish fleet at Trafalgar the following day, French success on land continued as Vienna fell in November.
 The French gained 100,000 muskets, 500 cannons, and intact bridges across the Danube.

-Russian delays prevented them from saving the Austrian armies; the Russians then withdrew to the northeast, to await reinforcements and link up with surviving Austrian units.
+Russian delays prevented them from saving the Austrian armies; the Russians withdrew to the northeast to await reinforcements and link up with surviving Austrian units.
 Tsar Alexander I appointed general Mikhail Illarionovich Kutuzov commander-in-chief of the combined Russo-Austrian force.
 On 9 September 1805, Kutuzov arrived at the battlefield, quickly contacting Francis I of Austria and his courtiers to discuss strategy and logistics.
-Under pressure from Kutuzov, the Austrians agreed to supply munitions and weapons in a timely manner.
+Under pressure from Kutuzov, the Austrians agreed to supply munitions and weapons promptly.
 Kutuzov also spotted shortcomings in the Austrian defense plan, which he called "very dogmatic".
-He objected to Austrian annexation of the land recently under Napoleon's control, because this would make the local people distrust the allied force.
+He objected to the Austrian annexation of the land recently under Napoleon's control because this would make the local people distrust the allied force.

-The French followed after Kutuzov, but soon found themselves in a difficult position.
-Prussian intentions were unknown and could be hostile, the Russian and Austrian armies had converged, and French lines of communication were extremely long, requiring strong garrisons to keep them open.
-Napoleon realized that to capitalize on the success at Ulm, he had to force the Allies to battle and defeat them.
+The French followed after Kutuzov but soon found themselves in a difficult position.
+Prussian intentions were unknown and could be hostile; the Russian and Austrian armies had converged, and French lines of communication were extremely long, requiring strong garrisons to keep them open.
+Napoleon realized that to capitalize on the success at Ulm, he had to force the Allies to battle and then defeat them.

-On the Russian side, Kutuzov also realized Napoleon needed to do battle; so instead of clinging to the "suicidal" Austrian defense plan, Kutuzov decided to retreat.
-He ordered Pyotr Bagration to contain the French at Vienna with 600 soldiers, and instructed Bagration to accept Murat's ceasefire proposal so that the Allied Army could have more time to retreat.
-It was later discovered that the proposal was false and had been used in order to launch a surprise attack on Vienna.
-Nonetheless, Bagration was able to hold off the French assault for a time by negotiating an armistice with Murat, thereby providing Kutuzov time to position himself with the Russian rearguard near Hollabrunn.
+On the Russian side, Kutuzov also realized Napoleon needed to do battle, so instead of clinging to the "suicidal" Austrian defense plan, Kutuzov decided to retreat.
+He ordered Pyotr Bagration to contain the French at Vienna with 600 soldiers.
+He instructed Bagration to accept Murat's ceasefire proposal so the Allied Army could have more time to retreat.
+It was later discovered that the proposal was false and had been used to launch a surprise attack on Vienna.
+Nonetheless, Bagration held off the French assault for a time by negotiating an armistice with Murat, thereby providing Kutuzov time to position himself with the Russian rearguard near Hollabrunn.